ShivaniJ-cpu-svg/Real-time-collaborative-document-editor/README.md

 # 📄 Real-Time Collaborative Document Editor

+COMPANY: CODTECH IT SOLUTIONS

+NAME: JAMPALA SHIVANI

+INTERN ID: CT04DF2899

+DOMAIN: FULL STACK WEB DEVELOPMENT

+BATCH DURATION: JUNE 5th,2025 to JULY 5th, 2025

+MENTOR NAME : NEELA SANTHOSH KUMAR

-A real-time document editor that allows multiple users to collaborate on documents simultaneously using WebSockets and Quill.
+This project is a real-time collaborative document editing application that allows multiple users to work together on the same document simultaneously.
+It uses modern web technologies to provide a seamless and synchronized editing experience across different devices or browser tabs.
+The frontend is built with React.js and Quill.js (a rich text editor), while the backend is developed using Node.js, Express.js, and Socket.IO for real-time communication.
+Document data is stored and retrieved from MongoDB Atlas, ensuring persistent storage of user-generated content.
 Documents are persisted to MongoDB, and each user is identified by a unique user ID. users with same user id can work in same editor for real -time document editing

 ## 🚀 Features